top of page

 Finding DBT Therapy in Central London, Fitzrovia, or Online

-As a qualified DBT practitioner, I split my time between working at Priory, facilitating Dialectical Behaviour Therapy with clients, and my
+As a qualified DBT practitioner, I split my time between working at Priory, facilitating Dialectical Behaviour Therapy with clients, and my private practice.

 In both settings, I combine the structure of DBT with an integrative, trauma-informed approach.
 My aim is to provide a safe and supportive space where you can learn skills, gain insight, and move toward meaningful change.